tomas-fryza/vhdl-course/lab7-fsm/README.md

    **Note:** The `enable_clock` and `simple_counter` components from the previous labs are required.
 Do not forget to copy both files to `YOUR-PROJECT-FOLDER/debounce.srcs/sources_1/new/` folder and add them to the project.

+2. Use iterative `generate` statement from the [previous lab](https://github.com/tomas-fryza/vhdl-course/tree/master/lab6-lfsr#part3) and extend the instantiation of `debounce` component to several buttons.

 <a name="references"></a>

 ## References